aspose-words/Aspose.Words-API-References/english/java/com.aspose.words.net.System.Data/constraintexception/_index.md

 ---
 title: ConstraintException
+linktitle: ConstraintException
 second_title: Aspose.Words for Java API Reference
-description: Represents the exception that is thrown when attempting an action that violates a constraint.
+description: Represents the exception that is thrown when attempting an action that violates a constraint in Java.
 type: docs
 weight: 12
 url: /java/com.aspose.words.net.system.data/constraintexception/